palmetto/palmetto-components/docs/CONTRIBUTING.md

 For more information on web accessibility, visit: [W3C - Web Accessibility Initiative](https://www.w3.org/WAI/fundamentals/accessibility-intro/)

-### 3. When writing styles, do not deviate from existing tokens found in palmetto-design-tokens library
+### 4. Use the palmetto-design-tokens Library Exclusively when Styling Components

-Our entire component library is based around this design system. https://github.com/palmetto/palmetto-design-tokens
+Our component library is based on the [Palmetto Design Tokens](https://github.com/palmetto/palmetto-design-tokens) design system.
+If you are unfamiliar with it,

-If you are unfamiliar with it, feel free to fork that repo and get a better understanding of how it works.

 A short description is as follows:
 * Tokens are defined in JSON form, in palmetto-design-tokens.